AhlemBrinsi/Task2/README.md

-# Tic-Tac-Toe Web Application
+# Stopwatch Web Application

-This project involves building a Tic-Tac-Toe web application using HTML, CSS, and JavaScript.
-The game is designed to be interactive and engaging, allowing users to play against each other or an AI opponent.
-Key features of the application include:
+This project is a Stopwatch web application built using HTML, CSS, and JavaScript.
+The application is designed to be interactive and user-friendly, providing accurate time measurement and lap recording.
+Key features include:

-- **User Interaction:**
+- **HTML Structure:**
-  - Implement functions to handle user clicks on the game board.
+  - HTML is used to structure the elements of the application, including the display, buttons, and lap time list.

-  - Track the game state to determine whose turn it is.
+- **Core Functionality:**

-- **Game Logic:**
+  - Implement functions to start, pause, and reset the stopwatch.
-  - Check for winning conditions to identify when a player has won by getting three markers in a row.
+  - Track and display lap times, allowing users to measure and record time intervals.

-Using these technologies and functionalities, the Tic-Tac-Toe game provides a fun and competitive experience for players.
+By combining these technologies and functionalities, the Stopwatch web application offers a simple yet effective tool for time management.